ernesto-xload/arduino_keyboardlib/Readme.md

 Use
 ===
-To configure the keyboard layout you must edit Keyboard.h and modify #define kbd_lang line
+To configure the keyboard layout you must edit ArduinoKeyboardLib.h and modify #define kbd_lang line

 Example:
 ```